joinpursuit/react-router-v5-to-v6/README.md

 - then `npm start`
 - Immediately, the page will not load due to an error
 - Either use the React Router documenation or check the summaries below in order to implement the necessary updates to get the app working again
+- Be sure to click on each link/each page to find all the needed updates

 There is a branch called `v6` where you can see the final conversion.